Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    5. The [=ingest source=] SHOULD use the chunked transfer encoding option for the HTTP POST command when the content length of the request is unknown at the start of transmission or to support the low-latency use cases.

+ISSUE: It is proposed to move clauses 1, 3, 4 and 5 to [[!interface-1-2]] as
+these equally apply to both interfaces.

 ### Unique Segment and Manifest Naming ### {#interface-2-naming}